Chalarangelo/30-seconds-of-code/snippets/weighted_average.md

 tags: math,list,intermediate
 ---

-Returns the weighted average of two or more noumbers.
+Returns the weighted average of two or more numbers.

 - Use `sum()` to sum the products of the numbers by their weight and to sum the weights.
 - Use `zip()` and a list comprehension to iterate over the pairs of values and weights.